women in business: lean in

 Academic research has begun to confirm what actors have known for many years: the relationship between the physical and the mental works both inside out and outside in.
 Our bodies and our voices reflect our inner state.
 But we can also alter our inner state by changing our physicality.

-Amy Cuddy, for example, has shown that simply standing in a ‘power pose’ - with arms and legs outstretched - for 2 minutes significantly increases testosterone levels, with the result that we feel more empowered and behave more assertively.
+Research by Harvard Business School professor Amy Cuddy suggests that simply standing in a ‘power pose’ - with arms and legs outstretched - for 2 minutes significantly increases testosterone levels, with the result that we feel more empowered and behave more assertively.
+Her TED talk outlining her work is one of the most watched ever, having been viewed over 47 million times.

-There is a raft of System 1 behaviour - how one occupies space and uses silence and eye contact – that women can readily adjust both to enhance their gravitas and credibility and give themselves more confidence to contribute more effectively.
+There has been some controversy about whether these findings can be reliably replicated in a lab (see her latest thinking here) but my own experience with clients is that it works.
+Whether or not there is a measurable physiological effect, I have worked with many women (and men) who have subjectively felt more assertive as a result of consciously managing their own physical resources.
+And there is a raft of System 1 behaviour - how one occupies space and uses silence and eye contact – that women can readily adjust both to enhance their gravitas and credibility and give themselves more confidence to contribute more effectively

 So if you don’t get taken sufficiently seriously in the workplace or want greater gravitas to get you to the next level, I may be able to help.